-Make the topping: In a small bowl mix together granulated and brown sugars and cinnamon.
+Make the topping: Mix together granulated and brown sugars and cinnamon.

 Make the cupcakes: Preheat oven to 375 degrees with rack in upper third of oven.
 Line cups of a standard muffin tin with baking cups.
-In a medium bowl, whisk together flour, baking soda, baking powder, and salt.
-With mixer on medium-high speed, beat together butter and granulated sugar until pale and fluffy, 2 to 3 minutes.
-Beat in eggs, 1 at a time, sour cream, and vanilla, scraping down sides of bowl.
-Sprinkle blueberries with a little of the flour mixture; set aside.
-Reduce speed to low, and beat in flour mixture in 3 additions.
+Sift together flour, baking soda, baking powder, and salt.
+Beat together butter and granulated sugar with a mixer on medium-high speed until pale and fluffy, 2 to 3 minutes.
+Beat in eggs, 1 at a time, then beat in vanilla, scraping down sides of bowl.
+Reduce speed to low, and beat in flour mixture in 3 additions, alternating with sour cream and beginning and ending with flour.
 Fold in blueberries.

 Divide batter among baking cups.
 Add topping, pressing to adhere to batter.
-Bake until golden and a toothpick inserted in center comes out with moist crumbs attached, about 25 minutes.
+Bake until golden and a toothpick inserted in center comes out with moist crumbs attached, 20 to 21 minutes.
 Remove cupcakes from tin, and let cool completely on a wire rack.